lanagarmire/DeepProg/docs/case_study.md

 └── survival.tsv
 ```

 go to that folder and extract these files using `gzip -d *.gz`.
-Now, go back to DeepProg folder (**cd ../**), and we are ready to instanciate a DeepProg instance.
+Now, go back to the main folder (**cd ../**), and we are ready to instanciate a DeepProg instance.

 ```python
 from simdeep.simdeep_boosting import SimDeepBoosting